g1o/KOMODO2/README.md

 install.packages("KOMODO2")
 ```

+In either case, please make sure that you have the latest R version (at least 3.6.1) as well as updated versions of all installed packages.

 ## HOW TO USE - OVERVIEW

 To run KOMODO2 you need two things: (i) a set of data and (ii) an input list